 Music and History

 Some popular songs have changed how we utilize language by introducing new slang or providing new meaning to phrases.
 Some tracks are iconic in terms of their place and influence in history and can be used to highlight important moments.
 Music can also help us “place” events.
-Further in the article, I provide a shortlist of songs that help illustrate how music can characterize certain periods of history.
+Further in the article, I provide a shortlist of songs that illustrate how music can characterize certain historical periods.

 Music and Science & Math